 For up to date information about honours thesis topics, please see below.

-Admission to the Honours program is available to students undertaking a relevant undergraduate degree,e.g. Bachelor of Information Technology, Bachelor of Science, Bachelor of Philosophy.
+Admission to the Honours program is available to students undertaking a relevant undergraduate degree, e.g. Bachelor of Advanced Computing, Bachelor of Information Technology, Bachelor of Science, Bachelor of Philosophy.
 All applications for admission are considered on their individual merits, with admission at the discretion of the School Director.
 Normally applicants must meet the following minimum criteria, although meeting these does not guarantee admission.

 - Completion (or imminent completion) of the requirements for a relevant undergraduate degree.